IhorAleshchenko/IhorAleshchenko/README.md

 UI automation project for a real cinema platform.

 ## Goal
-Looking for QA Automation / Mid Playwright role.
+Actively looking for a QA Automation (Playwright / TypeScript) role where I can contribute to building reliable test frameworks.

 ## Contact
 - LinkedIn: https://www.linkedin.com/in/ihor-aleshchenko/